-Today James Martin shared another story about a Farm to Table homestyle pig butchering in Northern Tuscany with his friend Armando - in his mother's garage.
+James Martin shared another of his northern Tuscany stories about a Farm to Table homestyle pig butchering in Northern Tuscany with his friend Armando - in his mother's garage.
 Armando has since passed away but this story lives on as one of James's best!

 We chatted about how Armando and a few other men took apart the pig and made all kinds of pork delicacies over the span of one morning in his mother's garage.
 We chatted about Armando, and the delicious pork products they made including luscious sausages, head cheese and Lardo colonnata.
 The lardo Armando made was equally delicious but not IGP certified so can’t carry the IGP name lardo colonnata.
 Nothing was left to go to waste and the final step was to cook up the remaining pork bones.
 The pork bones are typically served with another local dish, chestnut polenta.